aercolino/secreta/README.md

 ### Inside the provider (eg: AWS)

 + The non-secret configuration values are kept in plaintext into configuration files (eg: `config.yml`)
-+ At rest, the secret configuration values are kept in ciphertext into the file at `secrets.spk`
++ At rest, the secret configuration values are kept in ciphertext into the file at `<ID>.secreta`
-+ At run time, decryption of `secrets.spk` occurs in memory and all the names of `SECRETUM` values are linked to the matching plaintext values
++ At run time, decryption of `<ID>.secreta` occurs in memory and all the names of `SECRETUM` values are linked to the matching plaintext values

 ## Secreta packages

 ### `secreta-generate`